genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 #### Conditional sink operations

-Much like ingress sinks, egress sinks can be combined with the `where` function, found within the `map`, giving you the ability to conditionally map rows before the sink operation:
+Egress sinks can use the `where` function within the `map`, giving you the ability to map rows conditionally before the sink operation:

 ```kotlin
 pipelines {